vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bugfix ][ Slider ]Fix bug where pagination design would change when tree shake was enabled.

 = 1.9.2 =
 [ Bugfix ] Fix for 5.8
 [ Specification Change ][ Slider ] add Pagination Setting